HiroIshida/quick_tutorial/day1.md

 <div align="center">
 <img src="https://raw.githubusercontent.com/HiroIshida/quick_tutorial/master/images/day1_4.png" alt="none" title="day1_4" width="200">
 </div>

-The above function first solved IK inside to obtain the angle-vector such that the coordinate of the end-effector equals to ` *co* `.
-Then set the obtained angle-vector to ` *fetch* `.
-(I personally think this function is a bit strange and confusing.
-(For me it is more straightforward if the function returns just the angle-vector without setting it `*fetch*`.)
+In `:inverse-kinematics`, IK is solved and the obtained angle vector is applied to ` *fetch* `.
 Note that you must care initial solution for IK.
-In the Euslisp, the angle-vector set to the robot is used as the initial solution.
-For example, in the above code I set it to " #f(0 0 0 0 0 0 0 0 0 0)" .
+In the Euslisp, the angle-vector set to the robot before solving IK is the initial solution of IK.
+For example, `#f((0 0 0 0 0 0 0 0 0 0)` is the initial solution.

 In solving IK you can set some key arguments. `:rotation-axis`, `check-collision` and `use-torso` is particularly important.
 If `:rotation-axis` is `nil` the IK is solved ignoring orientation (rpy).
 If `:check-collision` is `nil` the collision between the links of the robot is not considered.
 Please play with changing these arguments.

 Noting that iterative optimization takes place in solving IK, the solution will be changed if you change the initial solution.
 Let's try with a different initial solution:
 ```lisp